2 Best Southern Utah Backpacking Trips for Spring and Fall

 🌵 Southern Utah Backpacking Trip #1: Chesler Park in Canyonlands National Park

-You need a permit to camp in Chesler Park.
+You do need a permit to camp in Chesler Park.

 Permits can be obtained through the following website up to 4 months in advance: